The Research Axis members collaborate on the following subject areas.

 Does climate risk vulnerability affect the value of excess cash?
 International evidence Journal Article

-In: International Journal of Finance and Economics, 2024.
+In: International Journal Of Finance & Economics, 2024.

 @article{guizani_3139,